Camping in Cabo San Juan, Tayrona National Park

 One of my favorite sections of the trail is when it opens up and you are in a field of palm trees.
 I didn’t think something like this existed.

 I couldn’t help but stare up at them the entire time while walking by.
-This is one of the many reasons you have to visit Cabo San Juan in Tayrona.
+This is one of the many reasons you have to visit this beach in Tayrona.
 You won’t regret it.

 Cabo San Juan Camping

 As I said previously, I highly suggest that you camp overnight on Cabo San Juan Beach in Tayrona!
 It is something you won’t regret.
-There are a few different options that I will go over below.
+Below, I will go over a few different options.

 Hammocks

 This is a popular option and the one that we chose.
-There are 2 different options for camping in a hammock on Cabo San Juan beach.
+There are 2 different options for camping in a hammock on on the beach.
 You have your regular hammock camping which is under a roof.
 This costs $40,000 COP per night and comes with your own locker.
 This is what we chose.

 There is another option and that is to sleep in the hammocks on the watchtower.
 This costs extra but it is only $50,000 COP.
 We wished we stayed there instead-but both are great!
 The watchtower hammocks do sell out, so get there early!